OpenVoiceOS/community-docs/docs/setup_ovos_services.md

 # Running & Setting Up OVOS Services

-OpenVoiceOS is a software stack that includes seven important services, with some being optional, depending on the platform or environment.
+OpenVoiceOS is a software stack that includes six important services, with some being optional, depending on the platform or environment.
 If you are a developer or would like to quickly test OpenVoiceOS for debugging purposes, you can run each service separately in a terminal.
 However, for users, distributions, and packagers, it is recommended to use systemd or any other init service that their userland supports for launching and managing OpenVoiceOS services.

 ### Here are the commands for launching each of the services from the CLI: